-In FY21, the first phase of an ES program intended to meet the CEA goals was issued as part of the Solar Successor Straw Proposal.
-If approved by the Board, this Phase will comprise storage coupled with solar photovoltaic.
+In FY21, the first phase of an ES program intended to meet the CEA goals was initiated as part of the Solar Successor Straw Proposal.
+The provision of incentives for storage coupled with solar photovoltaics was addressed by the Board in the July 2021 Order establishing the SuSI Program, specifically recommended for consideration in the context of the Competitive Solar Incentive Program.